01-ai/langcrew/examples/game-builder-crew/README.md

   - **Pac-Man**: Classic arcade game with maze navigation, ghost AI, and scoring system
   - **Snake**: Simple but engaging game with growing snake mechanics
   - **Custom Games**: Framework supports any game design specification

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-This project is released under the MIT License.